 Reliable transportation, to and from clinical affiliate, is the responsibility of the student.
-In order to provide students a variety of clinical settings and procedures, students will be required to travel to assigned clinical affiliates, which may be up to a 100-mile radius from the College campus.
+To provide students a variety of clinical settings and procedures, students will be required to travel to assigned clinical affiliates, which may be up to a 100-mile radius from the University campus.